The first writer was very likely a great listener and observer, and also the first reader.

 Don Quixote has been in development hell for over two decades—in a herculean effort to bring the classic book to the screen by Terry Gilliam, who has infamously failed eight times to make the movie.
 The finally successful attempt—The Man Who killed Don Quixote— is only loosely-based on the classic book.
 George R. R. Martin, on the other hand, allowed HBO to advance the screen adaptation of his A Song of Ice and Fire novels beyond the books themselves, in order to avoid stagnation for the very expensive and equally successful Game of Thrones.

 While several mediums have come up to compete for the same attention and promise the same rewarding experience as books, the limits of these mediums, as of today still leaves reading a primary and most accessible way of taking in information—particularly, some types information.
-Here is a nice example: Movies still include close captions and subtitles (that are not even for the SDH).
+Here is a nice example: Movies still include close captions and subtitles (that are not even SDH).

 These other mediums also often have their roots in writing and reading—see: [movie] scripts, [song] lyrics or even librettos, and [theatre/Broadway] plays/shows—or even circle back to them, as in the case of over 100 books that have accompanied the original 1977 Star Wars movie to further explore the Star Wars universe, new characters created and spawned notwithstanding, one of the most recent of which is Timothy Zahn’s Thrawn (2017), the twelfth Star Wars novel by that writer alone.